FrederoxDev/Bedrock-Energistics-Core/public_api/guides/getting-started.md

 This guide assumes that you have a basic understanding of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Node.js](https://nodejs.org/), [npm](https://www.npmjs.com/), and an advanced understanding of [Minecraft Bedrock add-on development](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted).

+Before getting started, ensure that you're using a Minecraft version that Bedrock Energistics Core supports.
+Each release will note which Minecraft versions it supports.
+Bedrock Energistics Core's latest release usually supports the latest Minecraft stable release.
+See [releases](https://github.com/Fluffyalien1422/bedrock-energistics-core/releases).

 ## Including Bedrock Energistics Core API

 In order for your add-on to interact with Bedrock Energistics Core.
 You need to include Bedrock Energistics Core API in your project.